The singular Hitchin fibration, cameral data, and representation theory: Dixmier sheets for maximal Levi subgroups

-\begin{proposition} The cameral homomorphism $\kappa_S:\mathcal I_S^{sm}\rightarrow \rho_S^*\hat{\mathcal J}$ is smooth when $S$ is the Dixmier sheet associated to the Levi subgroup $L$ of type $B_3$ in the exceptional group $F_4$. \end{proposition} {\bf Proof.} We note first that the sheet $S$ is non-singular, so that the cameral homomorphism is well-defined \cite{Bulois}.
+\begin{proof} We note first that the sheet $S$ is non-singular, so that the cameral homomorphism is well-defined \cite{Bulois}.
 The nilpotent orbit in $S$ is the orbit with Bala-Carter label $\tilde{A}_2$, and has trivial component group in $F_4$ (see e.g. \cite[Theorem 7.1.6 and Section 8.4]{CMcG}).
 In particular, the Katsylo group is trivial.

 On the other hand the group $W_L$ is of order 2 \cite{Howlett}.
 Since $S$ corresponds to a maximal Levi subgroup in $F_4$, the same proof as in Proposition \ref{MLCameralSmoothprp} (for Type 2) applies provided we can find an $\mathfrak{sl}_2$-triple $(e,h,f)$ satisfying properties (i) and (ii) in Lemma \ref{KTAblem}.
 But the form of the weighted Dynkin diagram for $\tilde{A}_2$ (with labels $0$ at each node in the subdiagram $B_3$, and $2$ at the remaining node) determines an $\mathfrak{sl}_2$-triple $(e,h,f)$ such that $L = C_G(h)$ and $e$ is a representative for $\tilde{A}_2$.
-This implies the required properties in Lemma \ref{KTAblem}, and thus proves the statement. \epf
+This implies the required properties in Lemma \ref{KTAblem}, and thus proves the statement. \end{proof}